allenai/open-mds/scripts/slurm/README.md

   "mean"
 ```

 would submit jobs to evaluate each of the trained checkpoints in `"./output/multinews/primera/trained_with_retrieval"` and save the results to `"./output/results/multinews/primera/training"`.
-Note that this is actually calling two scripts, `eval_checkpoint_retrieved.sh` and `eval_checkpoint_gold.sh`, which aren't expected to be called directly.
+Note that this is calling two scripts, `eval_checkpoint_retrieved.sh` and `eval_checkpoint_gold.sh`, which aren't expected to be called directly.